softprops/base64/README.md

 > the 64th base of rfc4648

+This is a library for base64 encoding and decoding raw data.

+## Install

+(todo)

 ## Usage

-This library encodes and decodes Byte Arrays but exposes a typeclass interface for providing input defined as
+This library encodes and decodes Byte Arrays but exposes a [typeclass interface](https://github.com/softprops/base64/blob/master/src/main/scala/input.scala#L8-L10) for providing input defined as

 ```scala
 trait Input[T] {